mison22/training-plans/Intensive_Plans/Training_Plan_Backend_Go_Intensive.md

-# Intensive Go Backend Training Plan
+# Go Backend Intensive Training Plan
-*7-8 hours/day intensive program for rapid Go backend skill development*
+*8-week full-time program*

 ## Executive Summary
 This intensive plan is designed for 7-8 hours of daily study, allowing you to master Go backend development with Gin, Echo, gRPC, and microservices in just 8 weeks.
 You'll gain deep expertise in concurrent programming, cloud-native development, and high-performance systems, making you highly valuable for Go-focused roles.